BAS | Process 07 - Final Coats & Hand Polish

 DEPTH

 Sealing the narrative.
-Multiple finishing coats are applied to lock in the intricate colors and engraved details.
-It is in this final stage that the lacquer achieves its characteristic depth—a surface that looks wet even when it is completely dry.
+Multiple finishing coats are applied to lock in the intricate colors and engraved details.It is in this final stage that the lacquer achieves its characteristic depth—a surface that retains a profound, liquid-like clarity.

 The Wet Polish

-After the final, extensive cure, our artisans begin the laborious process of hand-polishing.
+After the final, extensive cure, our artisans begin the meticulous process of hand-polishing.
 We utilize ultra-fine abrasives and natural oils, rubbing the surface in a continuous, rhythmic motion.
 The friction and warmth draw out the lacquer's innate, deep-seated luminosity.

 The Burmade Touch